 The Dangers Within the Ibogaine Community

 Recovering from Ibogaine comes with many challenges, as the body will be extremely exhausted not only from the Ibogaine, but from the years of active addiction that have inevitably taken a toll on the body.
-The first step to recovering from Ibogaine is balancing the body, determining where there may be imbalances and using natural methods to replenish and nourish the body.
+The first step to recovering from Ibogaine is balancing the body; determining where there may be imbalances and using natural methods to replenish and repair.
 This can be done with nutritious meals, proper rest, fitness, and a vitamin/supplement regimen.
-Many clinics don't offer support for this stage of the process and people may go through a very difficult period of recovery which can oftentimes lead to relapse.
+Many clinics don't offer support for this stage of the process and people may go through a very difficult period, which can oftentimes lead to relapse.
 It is important to prepare yourself for the first days following the Ibogaine treatment, often called "The Grey Days", and for the weeks following which can be referred to as "Post Acute Withdrawal Syndrome", or PAWS.

 When searching for a safe Ibogaine clinic, it can be very difficult because the websites may seem extremely professional and their telephone operators may seem very knowledgeable.
 However, much research is required when deciding on a clinic.
 Be sure to research clinic reviews, although oftentimes a lot of the reviews may not be accurate due to clinics posting positive reviews about themselves, and rival clinics posting negative reviews.
 It's an extremely corrupt community, be well aware of this fact.

 Dr. Jeffrey Kamlet

 Due to the awful reality of the dangers within the Ibogaine community, we wanted to provide contact information for Dr. Jeffrey Kamlet.
 He was named the "World Safety Expert on Ibogaine" and has been an advocate in the Ibogaine community for many years, sharing his research and expertise with clinicians worldwide in the hopes of improving the safety and efficacy of the community at large.